-- There has been limited investment in dedicated capacity within Te Aka Whai Ora to stand up IMPBs.
-Just over 2 FTE were available to support establishment.
-This level of resourcing was inadequate given the level of support required to establish them, including navigating boundary issues, clarifying roles in the system, providing analytical support, and involvement in the Te Whatu Ora locality work programme. - This has been acknowledged by the Chief Executive who gave assurance that forecasted underspend had been reprioritised to include greater support for IMPB establishment. - IMPBs have had difficulty bolstering their own capacity and capability.
+- This has been acknowledged by the Chief Executive who gave assurance that forecasted underspend had been reprioritised to include greater support for IMPB establishment. - IMPBs have had difficulty bolstering their own capacity and capability.
 Funding to IMPBs was distributed promptly, however, it has been reported IMPBs have experienced issues recruiting the level and capability of staff required to operationalise their functions. - There is a lack of clarity around how IMPBs will give effect to their functions.
 We were advised that Te Aka Whai Ora has not provided sufficient support and guidance to IMPBs to develop their operating models.
-The concept of an IMPB operating model which will give clarity to how IMPBs might carry out their functions has been raised, and work on this is now getting underway (not a 'one-size-fits-all' - There is also a level of expectation and relationship management required with IMPBs in terms of commissioning roles in the new system.
-Cabinet decisions were very clear that there are two commissioners in the new system - Te Whatu Ora and Te Aka Whai Ora.
+The concept of an IMPB operating model which will give clarity to how IMPBs might carry out their functions has been raised, and work on this is now getting underway (not a 'one-size-fits-all' model). - There is also a level of expectation and relationship management required with IMPBs in terms of commissioning roles in the new system.
+Cabinet decisions were very clear that there are two commissioners in the new system Te Whatu Ora and Te Aka Whai Ora.
 The IMPB influence comes in the development approval and monitoring of locality plans, within their respective areas, which is part of the commissioning process.
 This does not appear to be universally understood by IMPB members, and needs communicating. - The readiness of IMPBs to engage in the system varies, with some more mature and keen to be exerting influence while others are still finding their feet.
 This readiness can reflect the familiarity and relationships of members at the table including, the level of access to data and insight of their local health environment, established community linkages, relationships with Te Whatu Ora and Te Aka Whai Ora decision makers, and a clear sense of the role and function of IMPBs.
 Ten months into the financial year, it was expected that IMPBs generally would have been supported by Te Aka Whai Ora to be at a more advanced level of readiness.

-- Urgently boost the capacity and capability of the Te Aka Whai Ora IMPB support functions to ensure critical assistance is available to get IMPBs underway. - Clarify the tripartite agreement and expectations between IMPBs, Te Whatu Ora and Te Aka Whai Ora and their respectives role in the system. - Develop a clear roadmap by June 2023 for the activation of each IMPB, including how each will be supported to develop their operating models, build confidence in Te Aka Whai Ora as a backbone service provider, establish their thinking, and input into locality plans, strategies and policies.

-- Prepare and support IMPBs to engage with (and respond to multiple requests from) Te Whatu Ora, including participation in appropriate locality and sector planning. - Bring together, engage and support IMPBs across the motu on their role in informing Te Aka Whai Ora strategy work, and monitoring Te Aka Whai Ora performance against lwi/Māori expectations.
+- Urgently boost the capacity and capability of the Te Aka Whai Ora IMPB support functions to ensure critical assistance is available to get IMPBs underway. - Clarify the tripartite agreement and expectations between IMPBs, Te Whatu Ora and Te Aka Whai Ora and their respectives role in the system. - Develop a clear roadmap by June 2023 for the activation of each IMPB, including how each will be supported to develop their operating models, build confidence in Te Aka Whai Ora as a backbone service provider, establish their thinking, and input into locality plans, strategies and policies. - Prepare and support IMPBs to engage with (and respond to multiple requests from) Te Whatu Ora, including participation in appropriate locality and sector planning. - Bring together, engage and support IMPBs across the motu on their role in informing Te Aka Whai Ora strategy work, and monitoring Te Aka Whai Ora performance against Iwi/Māori expectations.